Neural Window Decoder for SC-LDPC Codes: Neural Window Decoder for SC-LDPC Codes

-As the edges of the neural network are pruned, the associated CN weights are also eliminated.
-In Fig.~\ref{Fig:Weight_ratio}, we plot the ratio $(A/B)$ between the number of trainable weights for target-specific training $(A)$ and that for all-inclusive training $(B)$ according to the window size $W$ and $\overline{\ell}$.
-As shown in Fig.~\ref{Fig:Weight_ratio}(b), larger the window size and smaller maximum iterations lead to a greater reduction in weights.
+As the edges of the neural network are pruned, the associated CN weights are also removed.
+In Fig.~\ref{Fig:Weight_ratio}, we plot the ratio between the number of trainable weights for target-specific training and that for all-inclusive training according to the window size $W$ and $\overline{\ell}$.
+As shown in Fig.~\ref{Fig:Weight_ratio}, a larger window size and a smaller maximum number of iterations lead to a greater reduction in weights.
 For example, with $W = 18$ and $\overline{\ell} = 4$, the weight ratio is $0.3$, indicating that target-specific training reduces the number of weights by 70\%.

-It is important to note that target-specific training offers a greater reduction in low latency decoding scenarios.
-These scenarios typically involve a limited number of iterations per window stage to minimize decoding delay.
-The performance loss from fewer iterations can be compensated for by using a larger window size.
-Additionally, a larger window size is recommended to ensure sufficiently low BLER and prevent EP \cite{Huang2015}.
-Therefore, Fig.~\ref{Fig:Weight_ratio} demonstrates that target-specific training is particularly advantageous in practical low-latency decoding scenarios.
+In other words, target-specific training provides greater benefits in low-latency decoding scenarios, which involve using a small number of iterations to minimize decoding delay.
+Moreover, a larger window size is recommended to compensate for the performance loss from fewer iterations and prevent EP \cite{Kwak2022_SC, Huang2015}.
+Therefore, Fig.~\ref{Fig:Weight_ratio} shows that target-specific training is particularly advantageous in practical low-latency decoding scenarios.